aaronjonesii/aaronjonesii.github.io/_posts/2019-2-7-CentOS-SetUp.md

 ```

 ## MySQL Password
-At the intial start of the server, it generates a root user and stores the password int he log file.
+At the initial start of the server, it generates a root user and stores the password int he log file.
 ```bash
 # Retrieve temp password for root account
 sudo grep 'temporary password' /var/log/mysqld.log